 Advertisement

 On November 22, 2024, Communications Minister Michelle Rowland clarified some of the bills’ inclusions.
-Michelle confirmed that the ban would not apply to messaging services like WhatsApp or Facebook Messenger, and exemptions would be made for social media sites used for education and health such as Headspace, Kids Helpline, Google Classroom and YouTube.
+Michelle confirmed that the ban would not apply to messaging services like WhatsApp or Facebook Messenger, and exemptions would be made for social media sites used for education and health, such as Headspace, Kids Helpline, Google Classroom and YouTube.
+A year on, and Twitch (a streaming and communication platform owned by Amazon) was added to the list.

 Mr Albanese cited concerns about the negative impact of social media on young people’s mental health as a primary motivation behind the new law.